 (a) Notify you about changes to our terms, Privacy Notice or Services

 (b) Ask you to leave a review or take a survey

 (d) Marketing and Communications

-(c) Necessary for our legitimate interests (to keep our records updated, study how Users and Clients use our Services and to improve our Services into the future)
+Necessary for our legitimate interests (to keep our records updated, study how users use our Services and to improve our Services into the future)

 (e) Marketing and Communications

 |Necessary for our legitimate interests (to study how users use our Site, App and Services, to develop them, to grow our business and to inform our marketing strategy)|